-In the following section we extend the exact solution in {\bf I} of the symplectic Lindblad equation to multicomponent systems in the chord representation.
-This leads in section \ref{momentsW} directly to formulae for moments, that is, the expectation of products of positions and momenta, and to the Wigner function.
-It is the convolution of a widening gaussian window with the unitary evolution of the original Wigner function, which leads to eventual positivity.
-A similar analysis shows in section \ref{positivity} that P-positivity, which guarantees the separability of components, follows after this first threshold is reached.
-Then, in section \ref{evolution}, special features of the chord representation lead to the explicit expressions for reduced density operators.
+In the following section we extend the exact solution in {\bf I} of the symplectic Lindblad equation to systems with several degrees of freedom in the chord representation.
+This leads in Sec. \ref{momentsW} directly to formulae for moments, that is, the expectation of products of positions and momenta, and to the propagation of the Wigner function.
+It is the convolution of a widening Gaussian window with the Liouville evolution of the original Wigner function, which leads to eventual positivity.
+A similar analysis shows in Sec. \ref{positivity} that P positivity, which guarantees the separability of components, follows after this first threshold is reached.
+Then, in Sec. \ref{evolution}, special features of the chord representation lead to the explicit expressions for reduced density operators.

-Since the extention to multicomponent systems of the results in {\bf I} are fairly trivial in the case of mere dephasing, the examples chosen here deal with dissipative environments.
-In section \ref{protect} this is a vibrating nonpolar triatomic molecule, which interacts with the environment only through its asymmetric vibrational mode.
+Since the extention of the results in {\bf I} to several degrees of freedom are fairly trivial in the case of mere dephasing, the examples chosen here deal with dissipative environments.
+In Sec. \ref{protect} this is a vibrating nonpolar triatomic molecule, which mainly interacts with the environment through its dipolar contribution, that is, its asymmetric vibrational mode.
 The latter is coupled to the internal symmetric mode by isotopic mass diferences and its Hamiltonian is derived in Appendix \ref{triat}.
-In section \ref{network} we treat an array of oscillators coupled with the environment through its surface.
+In Sec. \ref{network} we treat an array of oscillators coupled with the environment through its surface.
 Its eigenmodes, calculated in Appendix \ref{eigen}, are shown to be unequally affected by dissipation.

-The interpretation of the exact solution for symplectic Markovian systems in terms of an underlying classical evolution is greatly clarified by the doubling of phase space and the introduction of a doubled Hamiltonian.
-These were developed for semiclassical approximations in \cite{OzRiBro} and further refined in \cite{BroOz}, so that these concepts, togeher with the multicomponent generaliztion of the semiclassical theory are presented in Appendix \ref{double}.